itzsrv/itzsrv-weblog-prod/content/notes/eml-tpl.md

 ---
-title: What are .eml and .tpl files and how to handle them
+title: What are EML and TPL files
 date: 2020-05-29
 tags: ['note']
 draft: false